-Northern lights Calgary tonight
+Northern lights in Calgary tonight

 7-day outlook for Calgary